openmpf/openmpf.github.io/docs/docs/OpenID-Connect-Guide.md

     variables are provided, `OIDC_JWT_ISSUER_URI` will be used.
 If `OIDC_JWT_ISSUER_URI` is set on Workflow Manager, it should be set to the same value on the component services.
 If `OIDC_JWT_ISSUER_URI` is not set on Workflow Manager, `OIDC_ISSUER_URI` should be set to the same value on Workflow Manager and the component services.
+When either environment variable is set, the `WFM_USER` and `WFM_PASSWORD` environment variables are ignored.
 - `OIDC_CLIENT_ID` (Required): The client ID that the component service will use when registering the component with Workflow Manager.
 - `OIDC_CLIENT_SECRET` (Required): The client secret that the component service will use when